jamiewilbraham/azure-docs/articles/cognitive-services/Content-Moderator/overview.md

 ## Data privacy and security

-As with all of the Cognitive Services, developers using the Content Moderator service should be aware of Microsoft's policies on customer data.
-See the [Cognitive Services page](https://www.microsoft.com/trustcenter/cloudservices/cognitiveservices) on the Microsoft Trust Center to learn more.
+As with all of the Cognitive Research Technologies, developers using the Content Moderator service should be aware of Microsoft's policies on customer data.
+See the [Cognitive Research Technologies page](https://www.microsoft.com/trustcenter/cloudservices/cognitiveservices) on the Microsoft Trust Center to learn more.

 ## Next steps